build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 git lfs fetch origin main
 git lfs pull origin
 ```
+7. Open AWS Console and check the 2 API's that have been deployed in Sagemaker.
+8. Use Cloud 9 to build the REST API's using Chalice
+9. Integrate the Local UI with the REST API's.
+10. Following command to delete the stack.

 🎥 Here is a video containing a hands-on implementation about this section.